 - It provides babies with these magical, invincible antibodies for protection throughout childhood.

 By the end of my pregnancy, I was set on exclusive breastfeeding.
 It was the path for me.
 I wanted the very best for my baby.
 But, frankly, nothing prepared me for how hard and emotionally taxing this journey might be.
-No one told me it wasn’t smooth sailing at first and that if I encountered rough waters, I shouldn’t feel bad.
+No one told me it wasn’t smooth sailing at first and that I shouldn’t feel bad if I encountered rough waters.
 I shouldn’t give up.
 And I shouldn’t let someone else make a choice for me about how I’d feed my child.

 Here’s what I wish first-time mothers knew about breastfeeding.
 If you’re on the brink of motherhood, I hope this helps you enjoy feeding your baby with more confidence.